-When Stewart-Haas Racing (SHR) co-owner Gene Haas hired Kurt Busch to drive the No. 41 Haas Automation Chevrolet SS in 2014, his directive to the 2004 NASCAR Sprint Cup Series champion was clear: win.
+When Stewart-Haas Racing (SHR) co-owner Gene Haas hired Kurt Busch to drive the No. 41 Chevrolet SS in 2014, his directive to the 2004 NASCAR Sprint Cup Series champion was clear: Win.

 In 2012 and 2013, Busch took on the challenge of competing for single-car organizations.
-While he did not visit victory lane during those two years, Busch added to his racing legacy by leading Denver, Colorado-based Furniture Row Racing to a coveted Chase berth.
+While he did not visit victory lane during those two years, Busch added to his racing legacy by leading Denver, Colorado-based Furniture Row Racing to a coveted Chase berth the latter season.
 It was the first time in the 10-year history of the Chase a single-car team had made NASCAR's version of the playoffs.

 Busch's desire to compete and win has never been questioned.
-He won the Sprint Cup championship as a 26-year-old in 2004 and his 25 Sprint Cup victories places him 27th on the series' all-time win list.
-He enters his 15th full Sprint Cup season in 2015.
+He won the Sprint Cup championship as a 26-year-old in 2004 and his 27 Sprint Cup victories place him 23rd on the series' all-time win list.
+He enters his 16th full Sprint Cup season in 2016.

 Recognizing his young son's talent, Tom Busch made the decision to move Kurt to Legends Cars and Hobby Stocks in 1996.
 By year's end, Busch was the Hobby Stock track champion at Las Vegas Speedway Park and the Legends Cars Western States champion and Legends Cars national rookie of the year.

 While Busch displayed his talent on the racetrack, he also displayed talent in the classroom, graduating near the top of his class at Durango High School.
-Racing was the priority, but Busch had a contingency plan if a career in motorsports didn't work out - the pursuit of a pharmaceutical degree.
+Racing was the priority but Busch had a contingency plan if a career in motorsports didn't work out - the pursuit of a pharmaceutical degree.
 Busch enrolled in classes at the University of Arizona, but racing quickly won out.
-After a year of school, he secured a job with the city of Las Vegas where he constructed new water mains during the week and raced on the weekends.
+After a year of college, he secured a job with the city of Las Vegas, where he constructed new water mains during the week and raced on the weekends.

 Busch spent the latter part of the 1990s balancing school, work and racing.
 It was a balancing act that paid off.